The efficacy of gotu kola is purely anecdotal. Consult with a qualified medical professional before incorporating a new supplement into your regimen.

 I am not a doctor.
 This information is anecdotal.
 Since I believe strongly in expertise, I suggest you use this information judiciously in consultation with your doctor.
 If you have been experiencing hemorrhoid symptoms for a long time and cannot deal with the pain, please make an appointment with your physician.
 Many people suffer from hemorrhoids.
 It's nothing to be embarrassed about.
 Your doctor has seen it already.

-Get the run-down on the No. 1 cause of anal bleeding: What are they, why you get them, and how you can avoid them.
+Get the run-down on the number-one cause of anal bleeding: what are they, why you get them, and how you can avoid them.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.